medispeak/docs/docs/faq.md

 ### Can I use Medispeak offline?
 The Chrome extension has limited offline capabilities for voice capture, but internet connectivity is required for processing and EMR integration.

+## EMR Integration

+### How does the CARE integration work?
+The CARE integration is built-in and provides:
+- Automatic field detection
+- Pre-configured mappings
+- Seamless data synchronization
+- Real-time updates

+### How does the Bahmni integration work?
+Bahmni integration features:
+- Native form detection
+- Automatic field mapping
+- Support for custom forms
+- Direct data population

+### Can I integrate with other EMR systems?
+Yes, any web-based EMR can be integrated using the Medispeak Admin interface:
+- Configure connection details
+- Set up custom field mappings
+- Define data validation rules
+- Test and verify integration

+## Security & Privacy

 ### How is my data protected?
 - End-to-end encryption
 - Secure data transmission